deffi/payne/doc/notes.md

 ## Package names and versions

-We append the version to the (distribution) package name, separated by some string (e.g., a single dash: `foo-1.0.0`).
+For the application directory, we create a directory for the application and a subdirectory for the version (e.g., `foo/1.0.0`).
+This avoid conflicts.

-A conflict can occur if the separator string occurs multiple times in the full name, and it can't be determined which one is the separate because the separator string could be part of both the name and the version.
+If we were to append the version to the (distribution) package name, separated by some string (e.g., a single dash: `foo-1.0.0`), a conflict could occur if the separator string occurs multiple times in the full name, and it couldn't be determined which one is the separate because the separator string could be part of both the name and the version.
 For example, with separator string `"-"`:
   * foo version 1-2
   * foo-1 version 2
 Both of these would result in the directory name foo-1-1.